 We'll also continue plans to implement a more rigorous regional water allocation regime to ensure Northland's water resources are managed in a sustainable way and not over allocated.

-While this work was foreshadowed more than 12 months ago, it has taken on an added relevance given the drought conditions currently affecting the region.
+While this work was foreshadowed more than 12 months ago, it has taken on an added relevance given the drought conditions affecting Northland until recently.